Mortrack/CenyML/Validation of CenyML/README.md

 - 1 x GeForce GTX 1660 SUPER (connected through Timack 20cm riser PCIe extension cable model B08BR7NB3W).
 - GPU: 4 x Tesla K80 (two of the four physical GPUs are contained in a single enclosure that has one PCI-E connector.
 In other words, two Tesla K80 GPUs where each one of them has two GPUs inside, making a total of four).

-**NOTE:** The CUDA files were excecuted only in the Tesla K80 GPUs which were entirely dedicated to the CenyML project.
+**NOTE:** The CUDA files were executed only in the Tesla K80 GPUs which were entirely dedicated to the CenyML project.

 # Cite this project in yours!
 TODO: Place APA citation text.